Cricket Terms &

 Man of the Match

-The player judged to have made the most significant contribution in a match.
+The player judged to have made the most significant contribution.

 Manhattan